Understanding spinal foraminal stenosis

 Spinal foraminal stenosis can present itself in more than one region of the spine.
 The most common type of spinal stenosis is lumbar foraminal stenosis, which begins in the lower back.
-Foraminal cervical stenosis begins in the upper neck and back region, while thoracic spinal stenosis resides in the middle back.
+Foraminal cervical stenosis occurs in the neck and upper back region, while thoracic spinal stenosis resides in the middle back.

 Each movement that our bodies make is somehow connected to the spine, and the spine is one of the most complicated regions of the body.
 The spine is made up of many components that must function in unison, and an understanding of their functions and relationships to each other is essential to understanding spinal foraminal stenosis.
 Some components of the spine are as follows:

-- Vertebrae are the stacked bones of the spinal column.
+- Vertebrae — the stacked bones of the spinal column

-- Intervertebral foramina are spaces on each side of the vertebrae that allow for nerves to pass through.
+- Spinal foramina — the spaces on each side of the vertebrae that allow for nerves to pass through

-- Intervertebral discs are pads of gelatinous fluid that act as shock absorbers in between the vertebrae.
+- Spinal discs — pads of gelatinous fluid that act as shock absorbers in between the vertebrae

-- The spinal cord – an essential component of the central nervous system – extends from the base of the brain down to the lower back and is encased by the vertebral column.
+- Spinal cord — extends from the base of the brain down to the lower back and is encased by the vertebral column

-- Synovium is a fluid-producing membrane that lubricates the facet joints.
+- Synovium — a fluid-producing membrane that lubricates the facet joints

-- Ligaments are flexible bands of tissue that keep vertebrae from slipping out of alignment.
+- Ligaments — flexible bands of tissue that keep vertebrae from slipping out of alignment

-- Lamina is the part of each vertebra that creates a thin, bony “roof” over the spinal canal and spinal cord.
+- Lamina — the part of each vertebra that creates a thin, bony “roof” over the spinal canal and spinal cord

-- The vertebral arch is the cylinder of bone that the spinal cord passes through.
+- Vertebral arch — the cylinder of bone that the spinal cord passes through

-- Pedicles are narrow structures that form the walls of the vertebral arch.
+- Pedicles — narrow structures that form the walls of the vertebral arch

-- Cauda equina is a bundle of nerve roots extending from the bottom of the spinal cord that provides neurological function to the lower body.
+- Cauda equina — a bundle of nerve roots extending from the bottom of the spinal cord that provides neurological function to the lower body

 Depending on the location of your spinal foraminal stenosis, symptoms may include pain, numbness, weakness or a “pins-and-needles” feeling.
 The pain will often be radicular, meaning that it radiates from the site of the condition to other areas of the body, affecting the arms, shoulders, hips, legs, feet and hands.
 Cases of severe foraminal stenosis can include symptoms such as loss of balance or loss of reflexes.